blbadger/blbadger.github.io/smaller-lms-2.md

 ![fineweb_loss](/deep-learning/completion_model.png)

-As expected, there is nearly complete parity in training efficiency for the masked mixer and transformer when applied to this one-step completion paradigm.
+As expected, there is nearly complete parity in training efficiency for the masked mixer and transformer when applied to this one-step completion paradigm for the `Fineweb-10BT` dataset.
 Note that both train relatively poorly: unsurprisingly, it turns out that attempting to predict many tokens at once in one step is much more difficult than predicting one token at a time.

 ![fineweb_loss](/deep-learning/mixer_vs_llamacompletion.png)